-To ensure a safe and secure learning environment for students and teachers the recording of a classroom without the teacher's consent is prohibited.
+To ensure a safe and secure learning environment for students and teachers the recording of a faculty or staff member, or the recording of a class, without the teacher or staff member's consent is prohibited.
 This includes audio and video recordings.
-If a student or any other individual wishes to record a class for any reason, they must obtain consent from the teacher beforehand.
+If a student or any other individual wishes to record a faculty or staff member, or record a class for any reason, they must obtain consent from the teacher or staff member beforehand.